 - Attend the Certified Municipal Clerk Institute that is coordinated by the Tennessee Association of Municipal Clerks and Recorders (TAMCAR).
 The institute lasts two and one-half days and will give you 17.5 credit hours.
 Institutes are offered each spring and fall, and institute scholarships are available when local funding limitations or policies might otherwise prevent participation.

 - Attend the Academy for Advanced Education that is coordinated by TAMCAR.
 The academy is offered each fall in conjunction with the Institute, and academy scholarships are available when local funding limitations or policies might otherwise prevent participation.

 - Attend the International Institute of Municipal Clerks annual conference that is held every year in May.

 - Attend Municipal Administration Program training classes offered by the University of Tennessee’s Municipal Technical Advisory Service (MTAS) and receive four hours credit per half-day class.
-A different course is offered each month except June and December in locations across the state.
+Courses are offered periodically in locations across the state.